wesley-dean-flexion/handbook/_pages/about-us/offices/washington-dc.md

 ### Batteries

-If you need batteries for your keyboard or trackpad, there is a consolidated supply closet on the first floor of the building, in the 200 wing.
-There are also rechargeable batteries in a charger plugged into one of the columns in the 4462 area.
+If you need batteries for your keyboard or trackpad, there is a consolidated supply office on the first floor of the building, in the 200 wing.

 ### Lockers

-The lockers are in two spots.
-One set is by the couches the other by that large table on the E Street side.
-If you work in DC and do not have a locker assigned to you, email 1800ftenantsupport@gsa.gov to request a locker in the 4th floor infill area.
+Personal storage lockers are spread throughout the 3100 hallway and in 3007/3009/3011.
+If you work in DC and do not have a locker assigned to you, email 1800ftenantsupport@gsa.gov to request a locker in the 3100 area.

 ### Snacks

 GSA has a small canteen on the first floor for snacks, yogurts, and coffee.
 Hours are: Monday, 7am-2pm; Tuesday-Thursday, 7am-3pm; Friday, 7am-2pm.

-Additionally, there are a series of three drawers for snack foods located within TTS infill that are stocked with snacks purchased with a collective private fund and available for members only.
-Ask in [#dc](https://gsa-tts.slack.com/messages/dc/) if you want to contribute and join.

 The DC fridge is cleaned out monthly on Fridays (dates are posted on the fridge), and all food (including containers) is thrown out.

-### Spare keyboards and mice

-There are several of these located in one of the Gold Key drawers.
-Batteries can be found in one of the chargers nearby.
-Note that these will require you to setup bluetooth pairing to your laptop to use them and they may be paired with someone else&rsquo;s machine at first.

 ### Tissues